kidoman/kidoman.github.io-backup/source/_posts/2013-09-29-go-vs-cpp-business-card-raytracer.markdown

   - raytracing
 ---

-{% img /images/42.png A Raytraced Image %}
+{% img /images/42.png A ray traced Image %}

 Few days ago, I chanced upon [this blog post](http://fabiensanglard.net/rayTracing_back_of_business_card/index.php) on [Hacker News](https://news.ycombinator.com/news).

-I loved the breakdown which the author had provided, and frankly speaking, since the subject was about Raytracing, it didn't take much time for me to get fully engrossed in it.
-I mean, a [complete ray tracer](https://gist.github.com/kid0m4n/6708750), succint enough to fit at the back of the business card, measuring up to a grand total of 1337 bytes... what's not to like?
+I loved the breakdown provided by the author, and frankly speaking, since the subject was about ray tracing, it didn't take much for me to get fully engrossed in it.
+I mean, a [ray tracer](https://gist.github.com/kid0m4n/6708750), succint enough to fit at the back of the business card, measuring up to a grand total of 1337 bytes... yummmmmmmmmmmy!

+**Long story short: ** After optimizations, the Go ray tracer was **8.4 %** faster than a functionally equivalent C++ version when rendering a 4.2 megapixel image on a single core.
+Once multi-core enabled, the performance gap widened to **76.2 %** on a 8 core machine.
+Not only was it really simple to utilize all the cores in Go, it was easy to immediately feel productive in the language due to its simple and thoughtful design. "[Less is indeed more !](http://commandcenter.blogspot.in/2012/06/less-is-exponentially-more.html)"

+Ray tracing?
+---

+{% img /images/ray-tracing.png Ray Tracing %}

+[Ray tracing](http://en.wikipedia.org/wiki/Ray_tracing_(graphics) is a technique for generating an image by tracing the path of light through pixels in an image plane and simulating the effects of its encounters with virtual objects.
+Since it is computationally intensive and you figure out the final color of each pixel on its own, without caring about neighbouring pixels, the algorithm is inherently parallelizable; atleast in its current form.

+Although a poor fit for rendering realtime graphics (read games and simulations where speed is critical) without expensive hardware, it sees a lot of usage in the film and television where the image can be rendered slowly ahead of time.

+Fire your engines
+---

-Like any programmer worth his salt, I immediately decided to port this brilliant piece of art to my favorite programming language, Go.
-Did I hear you ask "Why Go?"
+Like any programmer worth his salt, I immediately decided to port this brilliant piece of art to a programming language I am trying to internalize, Go.
+Did I hear you ask "Why [Go](http://golang.org/) ?"

 * Go is poised to be fast, system level programming language
 * Performance is one of the key factors
 * Scaling to multiple cores is supposed to be a breeze
-* Just more opportunity to write more Go code (I am learning the language after all)
+* Its supposedly easy to leverage all the features provided by the Go language and runtime and write "correct" and "idiomatic" programs

 So a couple of hours later, I got the [first version](https://github.com/kid0m4n/gorays/blob/0e2c2c467221d6e5ee27fcf95f8a9412c6a8b21d/main.go) up and running.
 I modified both the C++ and the Go versions slightly to generate the same [exact image](http://i.imgur.com/yFicPrE.png) (512 x 512) so that it was as close a comparision as possible (no disrespect to prodigal aek.)